lonestone/nest-sdk-generator/README.md

 // typeof user == UserDTO
 ```

-If you want to use the original types,

 ### Importing API types

 It's also possible to manually import types the API depends on.